joergschultzelutter/pypi-publish-workflow/README.md

   PYTHON_VERSION: '3.11'
 ```

-Replace the placeholder for the source file with the relative path to your Python file which contains the version information.
+Replace the placeholder for the source file with the relative path to your Python file _which contains the version information_.
 Amend the RegEx and the Python version, if necessary.

 ## Running the Github Action